Baishali-Saha/Employee_Attrition_Analysis/README.md

 # Employee_Attrition_Analysis
-Analyze Employee Attrition data to know the reason of attrition.
+Analyze Employee Attrition data to acquaint the reason of attrition.